fred-wang/mathml.css/README.md

 to make basic mathematical constructions readable, without claim of rendering quality.
 For heavier polyfill with better MathML support see [mathjax.js](https://github.com/fred-wang/mathjax.js).
+You might also consider the [mathml-warning](https://github.com/fred-wang/mathml-warning.js) script, which displays a warning message and let the user choose one of the MathML polyfill.

 **This stylesheet must not be loaded in browsers that have MathML support** or it will mess up the native rendering.
 You must instead load the `mathml.css`